DevExpress/testcafe-browser-provider-electron/README.md

     }
     ```

-    `mainWindowUrl` points to the application startup page; `electronPath` defines the path to the executable file of your application.
+    `mainWindowUrl` points to the application startup page; `electronPath` defines the path to your application's executable file.
 If you specify relative paths, they will be resolved from the `.testcafe-electron-rc` file location.

-2. Run tests defining the path to the configuration file with a browser provider postfix `electron:<path_to_testcafe-electron-rc_directory>`.
+2. When you run tests, define the path to the configuration file.
+To do so, add the browser provider postfix: `electron:<path_to_testcafe-electron-rc_directory>`.

     ```sh
     testcafe "electron:/home/user/electron-app" "<tests_directory>/**/*.js"